2023 Best Value Journalism Bachelor's Degree Schools in the New England Region

 Top 10 Best Journalism Bachelor's Degree Schools

 Our analysis found Husson University to be the best value school for journalism students who want to pursue a bachelor’s degree in the New England Region .
-Husson is a small private not-for-profit school located in the small city of Bangor.
+Husson is a small private not-for-profit school located in the city of Bangor.

 Out-of-state tuition fees for undergraduate students at Husson are $19,790 per year.

-Full Journalism at Husson University Report
+Read full report on Journalism at Husson University

 The excellent bachelor’s degree programs at Fairfield University helped the school earn the #2 place on this year’s ranking of the best value journalism schools in the New England Region .
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 The average tuition and fees for an out-of-state undergraduate student at Fairfield U are $52,870 a year.